AntoineRR/nesmulator-core/README.md

 The PPU background and sprite display is emulated.
 The GUI is created using [winit](https://github.com/rust-windowing/winit) and [pixels](https://github.com/parasyte/pixels), and displays the game screen.
 The first controller is emulated too (see controls).
+The APU is partially emulated (two pulse channels).

 ## How to run